 Staff of the Minnesota outpatient programs are operated by LPCs, LCSWs, psychiatrists and psychologists.

 Additionally there are some holistic and expressive therapies employed like art and music therapy, and movement therapy.
 Family and couples therapy is available to all clients and their loved ones.
+There are also outpatient programs available in Cleveland, Ohio and Pittsburgh, Pennsylvania.

 Every person experiences their eating disorder in a different way, and The Emily Program has designed programming to accommodate all levels of need.
 In addition to the comprehensive treatment schedules provided, many of the staff members have also been through the experience of an eating disorder and are able to offer an extra layer of compassion and understanding to their clientele.
 The Emily Program is an all encompassing resource for the Twin Cities.